 Steve Johnson began working at the University of South Wales (formerly, University of Glamorgan) as the Community Radio Tutor in January 2002.
 He has played an active role in supporting the development of community radio in Wales, including his role in the launch of Gtfm Radio, the first community radio station in Wales, part of the pilot project for Access Radio across the UK.
 Johnson has worked for nearly twenty years in professional radio, working for the BBC, commercial and community radio sectors.
 He has over-seen the production of The Cardiff City Phone In for fourteen years and co-presents and produces the popular Loose Goose Radio Show with a range of academic colleagues.
 His research primarily focuses on community radio survival strategies and his published work includes an article for the Radio Journal (2008) a chapter for Radio in Small Nations (2015) and an article published in the 3CMedia journal (2016).
 Johnson also responded on behalf of the University of South Wales to the IWA Wales Media Audit 2015, regarding matters pertaining to radio in Wales.

-Lisa is Reader in Theatre and Performance.
+Lisa is Professor of Theatre and Performance.
 Her research explores: performance and culture, specifically notions of place and heritage in relation to performance; postcolonial theatre and drama; performative writing; and the performance traditions of minority cultures and communities, especially those that reside 'outside’ mainstream theatre structures.
-She is Co-Director, with Dr Ruth McElroy, of the Centre for Media and Culture in Small Nations.
+She is Co-Director, with Professor Ruth McElroy, of the Centre for Media and Culture in Small Nations.
 Current research: Lisa is lead investigator for Welsh and Khasi Cultural Dialogues: An Interdisciplinary Arts and Performance Project which explores the cultural and historical relationship of the people of Wales and the Khasi people of northeast India.
 This is a four-year project October 2015 – October 2019, and is funded by the Leverhulme Trust.

 Key areas: Art cinema and poetry film